MetaMorphys/EucalyptusPool/README.md

 # Infrastructure:
 Cardano nodes are running on the professionally maintained bare metal high availability Linux Servers.
-Our current pledge is 30K Cardano ADA which is equivalent to 30,000,000,000 Lovelace Current Delegated stake: 30.9K Cardano ADA
 Node version: 1.35.5 Valentine (SECP) Hard Fork combinator